 Additionally, Linklater works with an excellent supporting cast that seems to be a mixture of local non-actors and professionals, like Parks and Recreation’s Retta as one of the cops handling Gary.
 One of Powell’s Everybody Wants Some co-stars, Austin Amelio plays a racist, hard-hearted cop the more tender Gary replaces as an undercover man, with him probably the closest the movie has to antagonist.
 Notably, despite being a movie about killing, the film is pretty non-violent and charming.
 If there was ever a feel-good movie to be made about murder-for-hire, this is it.

-Hit Man began its fall film festival run without a studio distributor, but it seems likely to score a big sale, with it one of the most crowd-pleasing films I’ve seen at a film festival this year.
+Hit Man began its fall film festival run without a studio distributor, but was quickly snapped up by Netflix, long before Powell had a breakout success with Anyone But You.
+It’s one of the most crowd-pleasing films I’ve seen at a film festival this year.
 Powell could even emerge as a dark horse Oscar contender, although the movie might ultimately be too light to win over the Academy.
 Whatever the case, it seems like a surefire hit – whether in theaters or on streaming.
-If it gets a distributor behind it that believes in it, there’s no telling what this could do for Powell’s career.
+I have a feeling this may wind-up one of Netflix’s most popular movies ever.